Annovae/PKMDS-G5/README.md

 who have helped research and document the underlying structure of Pokemon game save files.

+Thanks to Nicholas Corgan (https://github.com/ncorgan) for contributing directly to this project's code, making it more portable.

 Thanks to the folks at Smogon for the stat formula and other things.

 Special thanks to SCV, Sabresite, loadingNOW, Poryhack,